WILLIAM ALFRED WILLIAMSON 1878–1982

 Medals Awarded: DCM, M.I.D.
 1914-1915 Star, British War and Victory

 Address: 23 Dunstead Road, Langley Mill

 Household: wife Phoebe, daughter Phoebe, sons Walter and William, and niece Phoebe Fones, ball making pottery works

 Occupation: window cleaner, Air Raid Precautions part time

-He resumed his job as a postman in 1919, retired in 1939 and served in the ARP in Langley Mill during World War II.
+He resumed his job as a postman in 1919, retired in October 1938 and was presented with the Imperial Service Medal for his 33 years of service at Langley Mill.
 He went with the British Legion to meet Prince Charles at the age of 99 (source findagrave.com).
-He had five children.